liyouvane/Weixin-Backstage/README.md

 # Weixin-Backstage
 Using Sae+Python to establish the backstage of Weixin.
+It can implement basic functions like reply certain messages.

-The instructions can be found [here](http://www.jianshu.com/p/c81262593c88)
+The instructions can be found [here](http://www.jianshu.com/p/c81262593c88).